-2. Inventory and Prepaid Items
+3. Inventory and Prepaid Items

-Inventory is valued at cost.
+Inventory is valued at cost using the first-in/first-out method.
 Inventory consists of expendable supplies held for consumption, which are recorded as expenditures when consumed rather than when purchased.

 Certain payments made to vendors reflect costs applicable to future accounting periods and are recorded as prepaid items in both the government-wide and fund financial statements.
 The cost of prepaid items is recorded as expenditures/expenses when consumed rather than when purchased.